 - 4 tortilla wraps

 - 8 cherry tomatoes

 - handful baby spinach

-Empty the tin of refried beans into a small bowl, cover and microwave for 1½ minutes.
+- Tip the refried beans into a small bowl, cover and microwave for 1½ minutes.

-I'm linking this recipe with a few blogging challenges:
+I'm linking this vegan burritos recipe with a few blogging challenges: